nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 To pin an asset to a specific description position, set the `pinnedField` attribute to either *Description1* or *Description2*.

 #### <a name="description-text"></a>text
-The maximum input length of each description's `text` attribute is 1,000 characters including dynamic text strings, and of those 1,000 no more than 90 final characters are allowed after substitution.
+The maximum input length of each `text` attribute is 1,000 characters including dynamic text strings, and of those 1,000 no more than 90 final characters are allowed after substitution.
 For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 45 final characters are allowed after substitution.

 The text can contain a countdown function.
 Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
 For more details see [Countdown Customizers](../guides/countdown-customizers.md).